 This blog provides information for educational purposes only.
-Products sold are intended to be used in accordance with the proper licensing or permitting procedure of the respective jurisdiction of the user.
-Read our complete legal summary for more info.
+Read our complete summary for more info.

 |Added Sugar vs. Potential Alcohol in 1, 5, and 10 Gallon Batches|